use-ink/ink/README.md

 We also have a live testnet on [Rococo](https://github.com/paritytech/cumulus/#rococo-).
 Rococo is a Substrate based parachain which supports ink! smart contracts.
-For further instructions on using this testnet, follow the instructions in the
+For further instructions on using this testnet, follow the instructions in
 [our documentation](https://use.ink/testnet).

 For both types of chains the [Contracts UI](https://contracts-ui.substrate.io/)